-- Advance our lead program IFX-1 for HS to commercialization and advance subcutaneous IFX-1 treatment for HS.
-After a successful Phase IIa study, we have started a larger Phase IIb study in 179 patients to determine the most effective dose regimen for IFX-1 intravenoustreatment of HS.
-Following the read-out of the Phase IIb trial, we plan to design and discuss with the FDA and EMA a Phase III program that will support a regulatory application for IFX- treatment for HS.
-In addition, we plan to develop subcutaneous IFX-1 treatment for HS patients in order to offer more convenient administration of IFX-1 for HS patients in the future. - Commence Phase II clinical development of IFX-1 for AAV, PG, oncological diseases and other complement-mediated autoimmune and inflammatory diseases.
+- Advance our lead program IFX-1 for HS.
+Following the read-out of the Phase IIb trial, we plan to design and discuss with the FDA and EMA a Phase III program that would support a regulatory application for IFX-1 for the treatment of HS. - Complete Phase II clinical development of IFX-1 for AAV, PG, oncological diseases and COVID-19 induced severe pneumonia and other complement-mediated autoimmune and inflammatory diseases.
 We are developing IFX-1 for the treatment of AAV, and we have initiated a Phase II program consisting of two clinical trials.
-We plan to seek orphan drug designation for AAV in the United States and report Europe.
-For PG, we plan to conduct an open-label proof-of-concept Phase II a studye INVCarradavL dated that has recently been approved by Canada Health.
-In addition, we plan to study the potential benefit of IFX-1 treatment in oncological diseases and other complement-mediated autoimmune and inflammatory diseases in the future.

-- Pursue the clinical development of IFX-2 and continue to expand the breadth of our anti-C5a technology.
+We plan to seek orphan drug designation for AAV in the United States and Europe.
+For PG, we plan to complete an open-label proof-of-concept Phase IIa study, in which we have released preliminary results of the first dosing cohort.
+In addition, we plan to study the potential benefit of IFX-1 treatment in an oncological indication with the initiation of a clinical phase II proof of concept study within the second half of 2020.
+We are developing IFX-1 for the treatment of COVID-19 induced severe pneumonia and have initiated an adaptive randomized clinical trial with the goal to initially assess the safety and efficacy of IFX-1 and, in a second step, to provide proof of efficacy.
+We plan to eventually develop IFX-1 for other complement-mediated autoimmune and inflammatory diseases in the future. - Pursue the clinical development of IFX-2 and continue to expand the breadth of our anti-C5a technology.
 We are developing IFX-2 as an injectable with a longer half-life than IFX-1, making it suitable for chronic inflammatory indications with less severe flares or closer to the onset of disease.
 IFX-2 shares the same features as IFX-1 with respect to its mechanism of action, covered binding epitope and selectivity.
 The pre-clinical development of IFX-2 is supported by a grant from the German government.
 We believe IFX-2 holds the potential to treat various chronic inflammatory diseases that could benefit from a dosing regimen more suitable for chronic therapy. - Commercialize IFX-1, if approved, either independently or in collaboration with a partner.
-We intend to independently pursue the approval and commercialization of IFX-1 for HS in the United States and Europe.
-We plan to employ a small, targeted commercial infrastructure to promote access to IFX-1 through centers-of-excellence that treat HS in these core markets.
-Outside of the United States and Europe, we may pursue the approval and commercialization of IFX-1 for HS either independently or in collaboration with others.
-For other indications, we intend to develop and commercialize IFX-1 either independently or through collaborations with other parties. - Solidify our leadership position in the anti-C5a space by leveraging the full potential of our proprietary anti-C5a technology and expertise in complement and inflammation.
+We intend to independently pursue the approval and commercialization of IFX-1 for HS and potentially other indications in the United States and Europe.
+We plan to employ a targeted commercial infrastructure to promote access to IFX-1 through centers-of-excellence that treat HS in these core markets.
+Outside of the United States and Europe, we may pursue the approval and commercialization of IFX-1 for HS and potentially other indications either independently or in collaboration with others.
+For other indications, we intend to develop and commercialize IFX-1 either independently or through collaborations with other parties.

+• Solidify our leadership position in the anti-C5a space by leveraging the full potential of our proprietary anti-C5a technology and expertise in complement and inflammation.
 We intend to continue to discover and develop treatments that have the potential to address a broad spectrum of complement-mediated or immune response mediated indications with significant unmet need, either internally or in collaboration with a partner.
-To accomplish this, we have supplemented our research and development activities with an additional discovery unit in Ann Arbor, Michigan and we are further building out our business development capabilities.
+To accomplish this, we continue to supplement our research and development activities with our discovery unit in Ann Arbor, Michigan and we are further building out our business development capabilities.